 Mango Graham Float

 I don’t know about you but whenever I see a Mango Graham Float on our table, my mood is automatically uplifted.
-Since it had became one of Filipino’s favorites, it makes me feel that I am home.
+Since it had became one of Filipino’s favourites, it makes me feel that I am home.
+Mango float without graham can also be made easily and it’s definitely worth the anticipation.

 For me, the best Mango Graham Float has this perfect balanced sweetness in it.

 That is the reason why I prefer my mango graham be topped with overloads of sweet ripe mango slices that the entire top will not leave any spaces for white creams.
-Great, I’m already craving for it..
+Great, I’m already craving for it.
+Mango float main ingredients are extremely astounding.

 How to Make Mango Graham Float